 - Try turning on the dishwasher, clothing dryer, or a white noise machine.
 The continuous gentle noise may sooth a crying baby.

-Is it normal for my baby to spit up after feedings?
+Is it normal for my baby to spit up after a feeding?

 - have eaten too much